mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 - [Python 3.8](https://www.python.org/downloads/release/python-380/)

 ---

 ## Install pip and poetry

-The pip package manager is requred to install the Poetry tool.
+The pip package manager is required to install the Poetry tool.
 To install pip in PowerShell, follow these steps:

 1. Download the get-pip.py script from the [this website](https://bootstrap.pypa.io/get-pip.py).
 2. Open PowerShell with Administrative access.